artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ## Exercise 3
-*→ View this [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 18:00 to see an example running on RVfpga-ViDBo.*
+*→ View the above [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 18:00 to see an example running on RVfpga-ViDBo.*

 Follow the instructions explained in the slides and the video in order to test the extended core with the simple example that does a floating point addition.